 - Do you have any superstitions before a race?

-Nothing to crazy I just like to listen to fun old classic songs before a race sort of the ones you’d sing at a karaoke bar.
+Nothing too crazy, I just like to listen to fun old classic songs before a race, like the ones you’d sing at a karaoke bar.

 5th (K2 1000) ICF World Cup 1 (Szeged, HUN)